 He is currently undergoing chemotherapy and radiation treatment.
 According to the oncologist, the treatment plan has an 80% success rate.

 The downside, of course, is that chemotherapy and radiation therapy is extremely taxing on the body.

-Subsequently, the focus of our work together has gone from optimizing his health, to supporting his cancer treatment.
+The focus of our work together went from optimizing his health, to supporting his cancer treatment.